 By a person acting within the scope of his or her duties within the administration of the library.

 By a person authorized, in writing, by the individual to whom the records pertain, to inspect the records.

 The disclosure process shall be as follows:

-Library Director or designated manager shall consult with the City Attorney, who will determine and advise the Library of the appropriate response or action before any records are released.
+Upon receipt of a court order, the Library Director or designated manager shall consult with the City Attorney, who will determine and advise the Library of the appropriate response or action before any records are released.

 Any threats or unauthorized demands shall be reported to the Library Director or designated manager.

 Access to a borrower’s own records

 Available circulation or other patron use records for a particular individual shall be made available to that specific individual upon request to authorized staff.
 Proper identification must be provided.

 Any issues relating to the privacy of customer records which are not provided for above are to be referred to the Library Director or designated manager.

 ||July 28, 1993